bmc0/dsp/README.md

 	Number of output channels.
 Default value is `1`.
 Initialization will fail if this value is set incorrectly.
 * `LC_NUMERIC`
 	Set `LC_NUMERIC` to the given value while building the effects chain.
+If the decimal separator defined by your system locale is something other than `.`, you should set this to `C` (to use `.` as the decimal separator) or an empty value (to use the decimal separator defined by your locale).
 * `effects_chain`
 	String to build the effects chain.
 The format is the same as an effects file, but only a single line is interpreted.